presseyt/Labyrinth/README.md

 # Future

-Some of the things I hope to improve, give time:
+Some of the things I hope to improve, given time:

 * Each maze should have it's own url.
 I plan to switch the project over to react router and make the website REST-ful
 * Put the maze generator online, so others can have fun creating mazes.
 Implement a service worker to run the genetic algorithm while the graphics are handled on the main site.